 Discover dry aged prime rib for sale at Vincent’s Meat Market.

-The king of beef roasts and an excellent choice for festive occasions.
-This Prime Rib Roast is well-marbled, well-aged, and is as impressive and delightful as it is flavorful and tender.
+Prime rib is the king of beef roasts and an excellent choice for festive occasions.
+This prime rib roast is well-marbled and well-aged, and it is as impressive and delightful as it is flavorful and tender.
 By default, we cut the bones and re-tie them onto the roast.

 This angus steer cut of meat will deliver more flavor than any other beef.
 The dry aging will give the steak a rich and unique flavor profile.
 Our dry aging process involves placing this incredible cut of meat on the dry rack for several weeks.
 During this time, this allows the moisture to evaporate from the muscles, delivering a higher level of flavor.

-Grab your dry aged prime rib for sale from us today.
+Grab your dry-aged prime rib roast for sale from us today.